hackclub/hackclub/workshops/nextjs_dashboard/README.md

 ## Registering for API keys

-Before we begin, you'll need to sign up for a [Dark Sky API key](https://darksky.net/dev/).
+Before we begin, you’ll need to sign up for a [Dark Sky API key](https://darksky.net/dev/).
 Go ahead and visit the site and sign up.
-Once you're logged in, you'll reach a page that says "Your Secret Key".
-Leave this site open, you'll need the key in just a moment.
+Once you’re logged in, you’ll reach a page that says “Your Secret Key”.
+Leave this site open, you’ll need the key in just a moment.

 Go sign up for an [News API key](https://newsapi.org/).
-After signing up, you'll see "API key".
+After signing up, you’ll see “API key”.
 Also keep this open.

 ## Fetching the weather

 First, let’s make a Weather component.
-Click the "New folder" button, and name it `components`.
-Then click the three dots, "New file", and enter `Weather.js`.
+Click the “New folder” button, and name it `components`.
+Then click the three dots, “New file”, and enter `Weather.js`.

 Let’s get started: (be sure to replace the key with your Dark Sky key)